<< Go Back up to Region ‘Los Angeles: Greater Metropolitan Area’

 The Tea Rooms in front of the west side of the theatre building

 The architect of the Fox Fullerton was Raymond M. Kennedy of Meyer & Holler, the firm who were also responsible for Grauman’s Chinese and Egyptian theatres in Hollywood, which also feature the “courtyard lobby” concept.
-The Pasadena Playhouse and the Alex Theatre (both completed 1925), and the Geffen Playhouse (completed 1929 as a masonic lodge), also boast courtyard lobbies.
+The Pasadena Playhouse and the Alex Theatre (both completed 1925), the Geffen Playhouse (completed 1929 as a masonic lodge), and the Varsity Theatre in Palo Alto (1927), also boast courtyard lobbies.

 The Fox’s courtyard, originally featuring a large fan-palm near its center, was originally fully open to the street, however historic photographs show that by 1930 a simple two-line readerboard and marquee was in place above the entrance.
 The 1950s saw a much larger triangular neon marquee added, designed to catch the eye of motorists passing the theatre in their automobiles.
 The large neon marquee was removed in 2011; features such as the iconic “Fox” lettering were saved for preservation and future use.